Tuesday Tips: Emory Goizueta Business School Fall 2019 Essay Tips

-The Emory MBA program in Atlanta offers a variety of programs, including a one-year MBA, a business analytics program and the traditional two-year MBA.
+The Emory MBA program at Goizueta Business School in Atlanta offers a variety of programs, including a one-year MBA, a business analytics program and the traditional two-year MBA.
 The program is designed to give students practical, hands-on experience to be “day one ready” for their careers.
+Emory also provides a wide range of joint degree programs, expanding options for the MBA.
 Prospective students start working with a personalized career coach before setting foot on campus, and Emory claims high rankings with recruiters.

 Define your short-term post-MBA career goals.
 How are your professional strengths, past experience and personal attributes aligned with these goals?
 (300 word limit)